Low Potassium Diet {from a Renal Dietitian}

 Low-Potassium Proteins

-In fact, this may be one of your greatest benefits when reducing potassium as many need to also follow a low protein diet.
+In fact, this may be one of your greatest benefits when reducing potassium as many need to also follow a low-protein diet.

 Examples of low potassium proteins include: